keithduncan/json-projection/README.md

 }
 ```

-We only need the `user` key, and really just the the `name` and `jobs` keys.
+We only need the `user` key, and really just the the `name` and `jobs`'s title's
-We could implementing a schema-specific streaming event handler for this data to
+keys.
+We could implementing a schema-specific streaming event handler for this
-ignore the keys we don't want and generate an object model for the ones we do.
+data to ignore the keys we don't want and generate an object model for the ones
-That's a pain to build and maintain, what we really want is a projection over
+we do.
+That's a pain to build and maintain, what we really want is a projection
-the data just like we do when `SELECT list, of, keys FROM table`.
+over the data just like we do when `SELECT list, of, keys FROM table`.

 ```ruby
 stream = File.open("somewhere.json", "r")